fru1tyJu1ce/chessboard-single-file-include/README.md

 - `build()`: Builds the standard starting position.

-- `movePiece(fromSquare, toSquare)`: Moves a piece from one square to another.
+- `move(fromSquare, toSquare)`: Moves a piece from one square to another.

 - `buildFromPosStr(posStr)`: Builds the board position from a given position string.